kroder-coder/skills-github-pages/index.md

 ---
-#title: Welcome to my blog!
+# Welcome to my blog!

-###Klaus's musings about the world of technology out there.
+### Klaus's musings about the world of technology out there.
 ---